bsara/firehose-ember-shared/README.md

 First, you need to provide an outlet for the popover to be rendered into.
 This must go somewhere after your main `{{outlet}}` in your `application.hbs` template:

 	{{outlet popover}}

+Next make sure you include the `App.PopoverEventsMixin` in your `ApplicationRoute`:

+	App.ApplicationRoute = Ember.Route.extend App.PopoverEventsMixin,

-Use the `popover-anchor` template helper to render a link in your template that will trigger the opening of a popover:
+Finally, use the `popover-anchor` template helper to render a link in your template that will trigger the opening of a popover:

 	{{#popover-anchor
     name='companyPickerPopover'		// The name of the controller that will manage this popover.
 In this case `App.CompanyPickerPopoverController`